Kandangan: Economy

 Agriculture & plantation is an important part of the district's economy, as there were 4,482 hectares of irrigated paddy fields in the district.
 On 2018, the district produced 18,620 tons from paddy fields and 287 tons of cassava.
 Other than that, the district also produces 4,430 tons of chili, 209 tons of citrus fruit, and 1,078 tons of coconut.
 Livestock population in the district consisted of cows with population of 561, goats with population of 738, and chicken with population of 85,614.
 Fish catch in the district was 2,017 tons while farmed fish was 176 tons.
 Other productions include spinach, tomato, cucumber, and banana.

 There are eight hotels and 154 registered restaurants in the district as of 2019.
 Other than that, there are also 57 registered cooperatives, seven state-owned bank branches, two private bank branches, and one BPR (People's Credit Bank).

 Governance

-As a district, it is a third-level administrative region under a regency.
+As a district, it is a third-level administrative region below that of a regency.
 A district head (camat) is appointed directly by the regent with recommendation from the regency secretary.
-Kandangan itself has no parliament.
-It is divided into 18 subdistricts; consist of 14 villages (desa) and 4 urban villages (kelurahan), differences between the two are merely name and that of village is more rural and less populated than urban village.
-On administrative level, they both are equal subdivision.
-Below are the list of subdistricts.
+Kandangan itself has no local administrative body.
+It is divided into 18 villages, consisting of 14 rural villages (desa) and 4 urban villages (kelurahan), differences between the two are merely in name, with that of desa being more rural and less populated than kelurahan; at the administrative level, they both are equal subdivisions of the district.
+Below is a list of the villages, with their postcodes.